Nikhil-Kumar-Wui/Git2Azure-Final-Task_Week2/README.md

 <h1>Portfolio_Git2Azure_Week2</h1>
-Week 2 Project of Git2Azure Bootcamp
+Week 2 Project of Git2Azure Bootcamp \n
 This is a deployed website with the help of HTML, CSS and Javascript.
 The site has been deployed with the help of azure.

 Url-https://thankful-dune-031082610.6.azurestaticapps.net/